Donate Today

 Meeting Details

-The INEBRIA & ICUDDR Thematic Meeting will take place at the School of Public Health Auditorium, Makerere University, New Mulago Gate Rd, Kampala, Uganda.
+The INEBRIA & ICUDDR Thematic Meeting will take place at the School of Public Health Auditorium, Makerere University, Eastern Gate Rd, Kampala, Uganda.
 The meeting will include pre-conference activities followed by two days of in-person programming.

 • Wednesday, April 15, 2026: Pre-conference activities and ICAP credentialing exam